magland/todo/README.md

 ---

+- [ ] dandi-nwb-meta: create index file - do not gzip - load from neurosift

 - [ ] Neurosift: PSTH button even when units is not in standard place.
 Pop up with message that they should select a TimeIntervals.
 Same with TimeAlignedSeries

 - [ ] Neurosift: Dendro tab